Accessibility Tools

 EYFS_indoor.jpeg

 Our outdoor provision enables them to explore, take risks and stay active.
-They can pedal bikes and ride on the ride ons on our purpose-built tracks, play and climb in our nature area, dig and cook in the mud kitchen, make music with the array of pots and pans, explore with the water equipment and grow plants in our grow beds.
+They can pedal bikes and ride on the ride ons on our purpose-built track, play and climb in our nature area, dig and cook in the mud kitchen, make music with the array of pots and pans, explore with the water equipment and grow plants in our grow beds.

 eyfs_outdoor.jpeg